 Women with substance abuse need to feel safe with their providers, or they will not return.
 Nurses are trusted healthcare professionals who can positively impact as long as they are not judgmental when caring for these women.
 Treatment for drug abuse should be family-focused and non-stigmatizing (Optimizing Outcomes, 2019).
 Nurses need to be aware of screening tools and their institution and state's policy for drug testing and reporting.
 Each state may have different laws regarding testing and reporting, which the nurse must follow.

 LS is a 22-year-old woman who presents to the OB clinic for her first prenatal visit.
 She thinks she is around 26 weeks pregnant.
 She is thin and looks malnourished.
-She says she did not have a car to get to prenatal visits any sooner.
+She says she did not have a car to get to prenatal visits sooner.
 Her obstetric history is questionable.
 She says she had 2 spontaneous miscarriages at approximately 7-8 weeks and one elective abortion when she was 16.
-She also states that she has had multiple partners and does not know who the father of the baby is.
+She also states that she has had multiple partners and does not know who the baby's father is.

 What do you think about this patient?
 Do you think she is using any illicit substances?
 How will you find out?